laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

-If the additional semantics conveyed by the `time-offset` ({{Section 5.6 of RFC3339}}) is not relevant to the application, an application-specific rule may be needed to convert text-based timestamps into the "Z" form before encoding.
+If the additional semantics conveyed by the `time-offset` ({{Section 5.6 of RFC3339}}) is not relevant to the application, an application-specific (ALDR) rule may be needed to convert text-based timestamps into the "Z" form before encoding.
 Some applications may also process this timestamp as `1(1382565143)`, losing the additional semantics as well, and using a quite different form.